juls-ian/the-searcher-api/doc/workflow.md

 1. make a trait
 2. use the trait on the respective models
 3. implement own archiving on each models (separate from the archive model)
+4. Bulletin, Article, Community Segment, Multimedia, and Issue shall be archivable

 ## Soft and Hard Deletion and Restore
 1. implement this feat on the Article, User, Multimedia, Community Segments, Bulletin, Issue, and Archive
 2. declare route binding of each models through the AppServiceProvider if using a route model binding in the crud functions of the controllers

 ## Calendar
 1. make these components of the Calendar: